kwesiRutledge/brom_drake-py/README.md

 ## To-Dos

 - [ ] Figure out how to tell if two systems are connected in Drake.
-- [ ] Demonstrate how to create a simple Vector logger for the tutorial's diagram.
+- [x] Demonstrate how to create a simple Vector logger for the tutorial's diagram.
-  - [ ] Determine if we can use `DiagramTarget` objects to do everything (assuming that they are all valid). i.e., with the name and the port # can we do waht we want?
+  - [x] Determine if we can use `DiagramTarget` objects to do everything (assuming that they are all valid). i.e., with the name and the port # can we do waht we want?
 - [ ] Add more examples
 - [ ] Add Code coverage
+- [ ] Add support for abstract output ports?